 So when a new young rabbi appears in Capernaum, this is what people expect.
 They are in for a surprise: he quotes no one else except God’s Word.
 That’s because there is no one more learned than He.
 In fact, he happens to be God’s Word made flesh.

 But he doesn’t just speak to the humble townspeople this way.
 When he encounters superhuman forces that strike fear into the hearts of men, he is unruffled.
 There are no incantations; he does not plead.
 Rather than Jesus being afraid of them, the demons are afraid of him.
 Upon seeing them, they shriek.
 He calmly commands–“shut up and get out.”
 A moment later all is still.
 A former victim is now a free man and bystanders marvel.
-Word easily travels fast–little Capernaum happens to be right on a caravan route from Syria to the region of Galilee and beyond.
+Word easily travels fast–little Capernaum happens to be right on a caravan route from Syria to Egypt.

 But isn’t all this talk of demons just a relic of the mythological world view of pre-scientific people?
 After all, these primitive folks don’t know about mental illness, chemical imbalance, viruses, and bacteria.
 Surely they just explained what they could not understand in terms of the supernatural.